As of October 3, advisories are in place for Elk Lake, Thetis Lake, Durrance Lake, Beaver Lake and Prior Lake. We continue to monitor water quality.

-The Capital Regional District (CRD), in consultation with Island Health, has issued an advisory for blue-green algae blooms in Elk Lake located in Elk/Beaver Lake Regional Park.
-This advisory is in addition to existing advisories for Thetis Lake, located in Thetis Lake Regional Park, Durrance Lake located in Mount Work Regional Park, Beaver Lake located in Elk/Beaver Lake Regional Park and Prior Lake located in Thetis Lake Regional Park.
+The Capital Regional District (CRD), in consultation with Island Health, advises that the blue-green algae advisory for Prior Lake located in Thetis Lake Regional Park is no longer in place.
+Advisories remain in place for Elk Lake located in Elk/Beaver Lake Regional Park, Thetis Lake located in Thetis Lake Regional Park, Durrance Lake located in Mount Work Regional Park, and Beaver Lake located in Elk/Beaver Lake Regional Park.

 Blue-green algae can produce cyanotoxins.
 Visitors are advised to avoid contact with blue green algae and to keep animals on a leash to prevent them from drinking or swimming in the lake until the advisory has been lifted.